stevenpawley/colino/README.md

 model-based methods of selecting a subset of features based on the model's feature importance scores or coefficients.

+- `step_select_fcbf` provides the Fast Correlation Based Filter method of Yu and Liu, 2003: Feature Selection for High-Dimensional Data: A Fast Correlation-Based Filter Solution.
+This step is implemented in the Bioconductor package 'FCBF' which can be installed using `BiocManager::install("FCBF")`.

 ### Planned methods

 - `step_select_fstatistic` using ANOVA for classification and r2 converted to the f-statistic for regression